KZDKM/Hyprspace/README.md

 ### Dispatcher
 - Use `overview:toggle` dispatcher to toggle workspace overview on current monitor
 ### Style
-- WIP
+- TBA
 ### Animation
-- The panel use the same curve as the `workspaces` animation for a slide-in animation
+- The panel use the same curve as the `windows` animation for a slide-in animation

 ## Goals (Sorted by priority)
 - [ ] Base features